wucdbm/menu-builder-bundle/README.md

 - TODO: Edit links in menus
 - TODO: mysql ondelete cascade for routes, menu items and menus
 - TODO: basic bootstrap template
-- Should be possible to use the builder via an iframe, which makes it convenient to be integrated into any sort of administration panels.
 - There should be a button to import any new routes.
 - Also save the route pattern
 - The ability to get all the menus at once